wp-plugins/virtual-brick-social-bar-side-widget/readme.txt

 == Description ==

-a Social Bar with Your favorite Social Share Buttons
+A Social Bar with Your Favorite Social Share Buttons

 * Facebook Like + Share
 * Twitter